-View: an employee will have access to view the existing property.
+View: an employee will have access to view the existing assets.

 If the company has employees who sometimes participate in the hiring process and interviews, you can apply the first checkbox in the settings and skip the rest (if the employee is not a recruiter manager, and he needs to provide access only to certain vacancies in which he takes participation).

 Hiring Plan.
-Provides access to the Hiring Plan section, which is formed on the basis of vacancy applications.
+Provides access to the Hiring Plan section, which is formed based on vacancy applications.
 You can read more about applications through forms in the article.

 Export data.
-Provides the ability to export vacancies lists and candidates base from the system.
+Provides the ability to export vacancies lists and candidates based from the system.